codefellows-seattle-dotnet-401d3/Lab05-OOP-Principles/OOP_Examples/README.md

 01-01-2001 4:59pm - Added functionality to add and delete some things. -->
 3-30-2018 8:30am - Added README to the skelatal beginnings of a class structured program.
+3-30-2018 5:36pm - Main build pushed up.
+Still need update the diagram to match the actual classes, add test methods and try/catch.
+3-31-2018 9:22am - Elements match between diagram and program.
+Now I need to clarify the labeles in the diagram.
+3-31-2018 10:00am - Diagram clarified, need to do unit tests and more try/catch.